Welcome to spring term.

-Over the first half of spring term Dahl class will be following a unit of work on a theme that focuses on pirates.
-The unit is called Treasure Island.
+Over the second half of spring term Dahl class will be following a unit of work on a theme that focuses on ‘Living Things.’

 This unit of work is part of the International Primary Curriculum.
 This curriculum sets out very clearly what children will learn – the learning goals – in three different areas: